Analysis of cereulide in food and baby food

 Analysis of cereulide at Eurofins

-The experts from the Competence Centre for Mycotoxins and Biotoxins at the Eurofins Food & Feed Testing laboratory network have many years of experience in the analysis of biotoxins.
-Cereulide is analysed in accordance with ISO 18465:2017, using an internal 13-C-labelled standard and measurement by LC-MS/MS. Express analyses are available on request.
+The experts from the Competence Centre for Mycotoxins and Biotoxins within the global Eurofins laboratory network have many years of experience in the analysis of biotoxins.
+Cereulide is analysed in accordance with ISO 18465:2017, using an internal 13-C-labelled standard and measurement by LC-MS/MS. For infant formula and powdery matrices, a modification with added water was developed.
+These enables the safe detection of cereulide even in encapsulated ingredients.
+Trueness of the method was proven by laboratory comparison studies.
+Express analyses are available on request.
+Express analyses are available on request.

 Questions about the analysis of cereulide